tomtom828/kean-wwii/README.md

 ## Functionality
-On the backend, the app uses the `Express` server for `NodeJS` as well as `MySQL` to interact with a database of archive names, author information, and location cooridinates.
+On the backend, the app uses the `Express` server for `NodeJS` as well as `MySQL` to interact with a database of archive names, author information, and location coordinates.

 On the frontend, the app uses `Handlebars` for templating and `Bootstrap` as a styling framework.
 The app also uses `jQuery` and `AJAX` for a more responsive user experience.